Sylver vertical launching system

-The Sylver (système de lancement vertical) is a vertical launching system (VLS) designed by DCNS and introduced in 2001.
+The Sylver (système de lancement vertical) is a vertical launching system (VLS) built by Naval Group and introduced in 2001.

 History

 Development

 DCNS began developing a vertical launching system in the early 1980s, following the Falklands War, which demonstrated the importance for large surface combatants of maintaining a 360° air-defense bubble against anti-ship missiles.

 The Sylver family of vertical launchers was developed to meet the requirements of major European naval armament programs: